trek-view/basecamp/_posts/2021-08-13-turn-360-photos-into-360-video.md

 If you didn't read last weeks post introducing XMP namespaces, [I recommend taking a look before continuing with this post](/blog/2021/introduction-to-xmp-namespaces).

 Let's first use the [Spatial Media Metadata Injector](https://github.com/google/spatial-media/tree/master/spatialmedia) to embed the essential `XMP-GSpherical` tags required for Google (inc. YouTube) to correctly detect that it is a 360 video.
-[Running this tool (and why exiftool can't be used) was also described in last weeks post](/blog/2021/introduction-to-xmp-namespaces), so I won't cover it here.
+[Running this script (and why exiftool can't be used) was also described in last weeks post](/blog/2021/introduction-to-xmp-namespaces), so I won't cover it here.

 Checking the metadata after running the tool you should see 4 new tags: